-Over the course of a long career, Russell also made significant contributions to a broad range of other subjects, including the history of ideas, ethics, political theory, educational theory and religious studies.
+Over the course of a long career, Russell also made significant contributions to a broad range of other subjects, including ethics, politics, educational theory, the history of ideas and religious studies, cheerfully ignoring Hooke’s admonition to the Royal Society against “meddling with Divinity, Metaphysics, Moralls, Politicks, Grammar, Rhetorick, or Logick” (Kreisel 1973, 24).
 In addition, generations of general readers have benefited from his many popular writings on a wide variety of topics in both the humanities and the natural sciences.
-Like Voltaire, to whom he has been compared, he wrote with style and wit and had enormous influence.
+Like Voltaire, to whom he has been compared (Times of London 1970, 12)), he wrote with style and wit and had enormous influence.

 After a life marked by controversy—including dismissals from both Trinity College, Cambridge, and City College, New York—Russell was awarded the Order of Merit in 1949 and the Nobel Prize for Literature in 1950.
 Noted also for his many spirited anti-nuclear protests and for his campaign against western involvement in the Vietnam War, Russell remained a prominent public figure until his death at the age of 97.

 Interested readers may listen to two sound clips of Russell speaking or consult the Bertrand Russell Society’s video archive for video clips of and about Russell.
 (Members of the Society have access to a significantly larger video library than is available to the general public.)

 - 1. Russell’s Chronology

 - 3. Russell’s Work in Analytic Philosophy

 - 4. Russell’s Theory of Definite Descriptions

 - 7. Contemporary Russell Scholarship

 A short chronology of the major events in Russell’s life is as follows: